-- High level of English: You don’t necessarily need to be a native speaker to teach English in Sweden.
+- High level of English: You don’t necessarily need to be a native English speaker to teach English abroad in Sweden.
 However, you do require a high level of proficiency in the language.

-- TEFL certificate: You need a TEFL qualification to seek a job in Sweden.
+- TEFL certificate: You need to have completed a 120 Hour TEFL course and received a TEFL qualification to seek a job in Sweden.
 This may be completed online or in-person at an academy.

 - Business TEFL: This isn’t essential, but if you study a Business TEFL course, you stand a stronger chance of finding work.
-In fact, any additional TEFL courses you have completed will help in your job hunt in Sweden, particularly if you don’t have any teaching experience.
+In fact, any additional TEFL courses you have completed will help you secure teaching jobs in Sweden, particularly if you don’t have any teaching experience.

 - Bachelor’s degree: Another must-have.
-Your bachelor’s degree can be any subject, providing it is an academic topic.
-If you have experience in that field, you may be able to teach your degree topic (in English) rather than language classes.
+Your bachelor’s degree can be any subject, providing it is an academic topic (your three-year degree in The Beatles would not count here).
+If you have experience in that field, you may be able to start a teaching career in your degree topic (in English) rather than language classes.

 - Visa: If you are an EU citizen, you don’t require a work visa.
-However, if you are from any other country, you will need to ask your new employer to sponsor you.
+However, if you are from any other country, you will need to ask your new employer to sponsor you for a work visa.
 Once you have a job offer in writing, you may use this to apply for a work permit.

 Where to Get TEFL Certified

-As you require a TEFL certificate to work in Sweden, your next step is to get qualified.
+As you require a TEFL certificate to work in Sweden, your next step is to complete a TEFL course and get qualified.
 If you already have this, skip ahead to find out where your qualification can take you in Sweden!
 Don’t forget, once you get your TEFL certificate, that’s your ticket to teaching English anywhere in the world.